Other scientists and scholars' introductions, in full length,

 seems that the well-known self-fulfilling effect have emerged by which the

-influence them to avoid involvement in or direct supporting Moses'
+this could certainly influence them to avoid involvement in or direct

-for years from his exile his rebellion against Pharaoh Tuthmosis III and the
+continued for years from his exile his rebellion against Pharaoh Tuthmosis

 * * *